ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 <TabItem value="Umbrel">

-> Connect your Umbrel node
+> Connect your Umbrel node with Zeus

 Umbrel is using CLN and LND implementations.
 Also after Umbrel v 0.5.2 you can run it on clearnet too, not only Tor.